 Short Communications: These are usually suitable for original descriptive observations and studies based on local or small sample sizes.
 There are no page charges for the first four printed pages (see page costs below).
 Short communications should not exceed six pages, without figures and tables.

-Reviews: Beginning Vol. 34 (2023) Ornitologia Neotropical will published review papers on current topics of all aspects to Neotropical Ornithology.
-Review papers will be invited by the editorial team, or by welcoming proposals of authors having topics of interest.
-Reviews will be revise Please email email@example.com and share your ideas with us.
+Reviews: Beginning Vol. 34 (2023) Ornitologia Neotropical will publish review papers on current topics of all aspects of Neotropical Ornithology.
+Review papers will be invited by the editorial team, or by welcoming proposals from authors having topics of interest.
+Reviews will be revised.
+Please email firstname.lastname@example.org and share your ideas with us.
 Reviews have no page limit, but we aim at four printed pages.

 3. MANUSCRIPT SUBMISSION

-Ethical Policies: Ornitologia Neotropical disapproves falsification of data and plagiarism, including duplicate publication of the authors' own work without proper citationt; these are considered unacceptable practices.
+Ethical Policies: Ornitologia Neotropical disapproves of falsification of data and plagiarism, including duplicate publication of the authors' own work without proper citation; these are considered unacceptable practices.
 Manuscripts submitted to Ornitologia Neotropical may be screened with anti-plagiarism software.

-When submitting your paper you will be asked for the names of three potential reviewers, including their email addresses, and affiliation.
+When submitting your paper you will be asked for the names of three potential reviewers, including their email addresses, and affiliations.
 Indicating three reviewers is mandatory.

 ON LINE SUBMISSIONS-INFORMATION FOR AUTHORS